 Bank Certificates of Deposit vs. Brokered CDs

-Saving for the long-term can be confusing.
-There are a whole lot of places to put your money, with varying degrees of risk.
+Long-term saving can be confusing.
+There are a lot of places to put your money, with varying degrees of risk.

-Brokered CDs are – no surprise – brokered.
+Brokered CDs are, as the name implies, brokered.
 They are bought by brokerage firms and then resold to consumers.
-Sometimes brokered CDs have significant fees and may not be as low risk as you think.
+Sometimes brokered CDs have significant fees and may not be as low-risk as you think.